import logging

 ok = False

-output += f"subject has '{subject_search}' "
+output += f"looking for '{subject_search}' in subject. "

 for email in emails: